cecilehannay/cecilehannay.github.io/amwg_dev/README.md

 # CAM7 development: "The 2021 way"

 We explored sharing development on github.
-- control version: it is easier to have collaborations (and also we can have a gatekeeper and pull request)
+- control version.
+It is easier to have collaborations and also we can have a gatekeeper and pull requests.
-- more freedom than with web2mod
+- more freedom than with web2mod (we don't have to stick to web2mod standards)
 - take advantages of some github tools to interact.

 ### What would we like to share when we do a simulation?